-For great workouts and exercise tips, sign in or register to your plan website.
+For great workouts and exercise tips,

 Your hands do important tasks every day.
 Here’s how to help keep them strong.